hseeberger/akka-sse/README.md

     }
   }
 ```

+There's also early support for consuming server-side events via `EventStreamUnmarshalling`.
+Take a look at the example project for details.

 A complete demo using akka-sse is [Reactive Flows](https://github.com/hseeberger/reactive-flows).
 Have fun, and please report any issues, suggestions, complaints.